Sandeep-source/Docker-Image-with-GitHub-Actions/README.md

                       docker tag hackthenumber ${{secrets.USERNAME}}/hackthenumber
                       docker push ${{secrets.USERNAME}}/hackthenumber
    ```

-10. Similearly you can add code to test if everything working file in the same script.
-After adding testing code our final code will look like
+ Similarly, you can add code to test if everything is working fine in the same script.
+After adding the testing code, our final code will look like this.
   ```yaml
   name: Docker image CI
   on: